FIWARE-Ops/Tools/GetDockerHubInfo/README.md

-## This tool:
+## Info:
+This tool is a part of [FIWARE](https://fiware.org) OPS infrastructure.
-It collects image info from the Docker Hub owner repository:
+It scrapes information about Docker images from the Docker Hub repository and represents it in an excel-compatible form.

+It collects:
 + pull count
 + last update
 + source repository